Journalist, best-selling author, documentarian

 The film had its international debut, by invitation, at the wonderful Alkionis art-house cinema in Athens, Greece, in May 2015, as part of its festival tribute to the poet.

-I am a huge jazz aficionado; a champion of all things Northeast Ohio, especially a certain g.o.a.t. basketball player; a frequent visitor to the “foot” of Italy; a sometimes student; and a committed home cook.
+I am a huge jazz aficionado, a champion of all things Northeast Ohio (especially a certain g.o.a.t. basketball player named LeBron), a frequent visitor to the “foot” of Italy, a sometimes student, and a committed home cook.

-I love to work (really!) but I’m not a total workaholic, because I also love the arts.
+I love to work but I’m not a total workaholic because I also love the arts and am a frequent audience member.
 My three passions—theater, music and film—are well indulged in New York.
-I average two plays a month and, because of my years-long jazz habit, too many visits to my local jazz club to count.
+I average two plays a month, and too many visits to my local jazz clubs and the Jazz at Lincoln Center orchestra hall to count.

 I also have kept a sense of adventure, though it has been some time since one of my marathon travel excursions.
-I lived for extended periods in Cairo, Brussels and, especially, Istanbul, and traveled to many countries for work and pleasure—from Russia and Syria, to Ethiopia and Zanzibar, to name a few.
+I lived for extended periods in Cairo, Brussels and, especially, Istanbul, and traveled to many countries for work and pleasure, including Russia, Syria, Ethiopia, and Tanzania, to name a few.

 Fun Fact: Many will be surprised to learn that I worked my way through college in my father’s real-estate firm as a licensed agent.
 My first client?
 A then-rare female home buyer (laws regarding loan-signing had just changed) who made good money writing fake letters to the editor for Penthouse and Hustler.

-When I’m being interviewed by the media—instead of being the interviewer—one question I’m often asked about my work is: “What did you learn?”
+When I am being interviewed by a reporter—instead of being the interviewer—one question I’m often asked about my work is: “What did you learn?”
 I can usually sum up in a couple of sentences the general knowledge I gained when writing this or that book.
 But when I was asked that question about writing “The Real Pepsi Challenge,” I had to answer, “You don’t have enough time for me to respond.”

 After reading hundreds of African-American weeklies from the WWII era, I felt as though I had been introduced to a new country—the one I had always lived in (minus a few years) but didn’t entirely know.
 That experience, plus the understanding I gained as a result of the patience, generosity, intellect and warmth of the former Pepsi professionals, mostly in their 90s when I met them, is a gift that is still being opened.
 When I asked the men what the main message was they wanted me to convey about their pioneering careers, several had a similar thought: They said they had to accept from the start that all their education, training and work experience wasn’t likely to be fully rewarded.
 That would be denied to them because of the status of African-Americans then.
 Instead, they found that studying another language, earning a higher degree, traveling, managing a difficult job, meeting important people—all the things that go into creating a “good resume”—had created for them a wonderful life.
 The journey itself was the reward.
 It’s a lesson I embrace and constantly share.
 (Photos are of member of the Pepsi sales team, led by Edward Boyd, in 1948 and in 2007.)